tylucaskelley/ProjectEuler/README.md

 ### Goal

-To solve the same math problems in 5 different languages, simply to see how the solutions compare in terms of speed, readability, and other factors.
+To solve the same math problems in a bunch of different languages, simply to see how the solutions compare in terms of speed, readability, and other factors.

-### Languages used
+### Languages used as of now

 * C
 * Go
 * JavaScript (NodeJS)
 * Python
 * Java
+* Ruby

 ### Current solutions

 * 1: Multiples of 3 and 5
 * 2: Even Fibonacci numbers

-### Problem 1 in all 5 languages
+### Example: Problem 1

 C